trancee/capacitor-nearby-connections/CONTRIBUTING.md

 ### Local Setup

-1. Fork and clone the repo.
+1. Fork and clone the repo with the recursive option.
+1. Download the submodule contents.

+    ```shell
+    cd nearby
+    git submodule update --init --recursive
+    ```

 1. Install the dependencies.

     ```shell